WojcioTrue/BS/README.md

 ## Setup
-To use this carousele you need to install *Bootstrap* on your local project directory.
+To use this carousele you need to install *Bootstrap* on your local project.
 In this repository I used Bootstrap 4.1.3.
 It's only used for making containers responsive, so I don't think there will be a problem with using other versions.
 After adding Bootstrap to your website, download folders from 'dist' folder.
 Copy them to your website project.
-Add css href in </head> element e.g.
+Add css href in `</head>` element
+**e.g.**

     <link rel="stylesheet" href="dist/css/Icon_carousele_style.css">
-Add script before </body> tag e.g.
+Add script before `</body>` tag
+**e.g.**

     <script type="text/javascript" src="dist/js/carousele_icon.js"></script>
     </body>